Is Open Source Ecommerce Right For Your Online Business?

 Hosted SaaS Platforms – Are They Viable Replacements for Magento?

 Below are our short versions of Shopify, Bigcommerce and Volusion reviews.
+You can also check our 3dCart comparison.
 These are typical SaaS solutions, that release you from headache related to security and hosting questions.
 Each is PCI Level 1 certified, the security updates are installed automatically, and it’s the SaaS platform team to resolve hosting issues, if any.

 What differentiates them from each other and how do they compare to Magento CE?